There is an array of European Union (EU) designations concerning food and wine.

 In 1992, European-wide designations for food were introduced, coming into effect in the summer of 1993 (alcohol is covered under separate legislation.)

 The new EU system has not been without its challenges.
 The EU must be vigilant across Europe, to ensure that the system doesn’t become as discredited as did Italy’s DOC system through bribery or cheating.
 Countries that are amongst the first to slap protection on their own goods — such as France — are also amongst the first to protest against other countries getting it, as France did vociferously when Greece won protection for Feta Cheese.

-And recently, the Southern EU countries are pushing the envelope further now, saying that the products must not only be made in their own countries but also packaged only there, much to the annoyance of the Northern EU countries who can do it more cost effectively at home.
-The UK fought against being forbidden to package prosciutto in the UK, while Belgium fought against being forbidden to import kegs of Rioja wine to be bottled more economically in Belgium.
+The Southern EU countries are pushing the envelope further now, saying that the products must not only be made in their own regions but also packaged only there, much to the annoyance of the Northern EU countries who can do it more cost effectively at home.
+The UK fought against being forbidden to bulk import prosciutto and package it in the UK, while Belgium fought against being forbidden to import kegs of Rioja wine to be bottled more economically in Belgium.
 Both lost against the producers.
 Though the producers’ stance in both cases was that they wanted complete quality control, even the most casual observer would see that the producers also won by keeping control of the profit markup that happens during packaging.